rhavens/rhavens/README.md

+SMU Data Engineering Grad Dec 2026

+Work as a Full Stack Developer / Deployment pipeline maintainer / Security developer at Raytheon

+Beginnning individual work with data and models.
-Currently Exploring utilization of transoformer models in relation to soundwaves
+Currently exploring utilization of transformer models in relation to soundwaves

+Lets see what we can do!

 <!--
 **rhavens/rhavens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.